 Foods Dogs Should Not Eat: Almonds

 No, dogs shouldn’t eat almonds.
 Almonds may not be toxic to all dogs, but some dogs tend to digest almonds very poorly.
 Even a small amount of almonds can upset your dog’s stomach and if the almonds are salted it can lead to excessive thirst and urination, and even sodium ion poisoning.
 If the almonds aren’t chewed completely, they can get stuck in your dog’s windpipe, and even worse, could possibly tear the windpipe.
-And if your dog is vomiting after eating an almond it’s because they have eaten the almond too quickly and didn’t chew it completely but they are constantly vomiting throughout the day they could have teared up their windpipe so you should go see a veterinarian.
+And if your dog is vomiting after eating an almond it’s because they have eaten the almond too quickly and didn’t chew it completely, but they are constantly vomiting throughout the day they could have torn up their windpipe, so you should go see a veterinarian.

 Can Dogs Eat Chocolate?